 36. Remove the 24 well plate from the magnetic rack.

 37a.
 Elute mRNA from the beads by adding 7.5ul of the First Strand Synthesis Reaction Buffer and Random Primer mix (2x) prepared at the start of the protocol to each well and pipette mix 6x.
 Visually check that all beads go into solution.
-Worked best to use 10-100ul electronic repeat pipetter to dispense into individual tubes, then pipette mix with manual p10 multichannel.
+Used 20-200ul electronic repeat pipetter to dispense into individual tubes, then pipette mix with manual p10 multichannel.
 Multichannel can also be used if there is a large enough volume of MM.
 Can gentle vortex if neede.
 Quick spin up to 1000rpm (STOP when gets to 1000rpm) on large centrifuge.

 37b.
 Incubate the samples at 94°C for 15 minutes (program: “94-15MIN”).